COMING UP: ALPHONSE MUCHA

 Plants, women and ornaments wind around one another in Mucha’s beautiful pictorial world.
 The Czech-born Art Nouveau artist Alphonse Mucha (1860-1939) won great fame in Paris in the period around the turn of the last century.
 His posters occupied public space, and he made no distinction between painting, design and advertising.
 His prolific production was a tribute to beauty, physical and spiritual, based on the wish to improve mankind and the world.
 In Mucha’s works nature and the city, plants and humans, goodness and consumption all merge.
 If you are looking for ‘mindfulness’ and ‘slow living’, Mucha’s aesthetic universe is the place to go.

 ARKEN’s major exhibition unfolds Mucha’s art in all its breadth with painting, posters, advertisements, photographs, design, jewellery and interiors.
-At the same time it presents examples of the psychedelic art of the 1960s and 1970s along with Japanese and Korean manga up until today, which is strongly inspired by Mucha’s art.
+At the same time it presents examples of the psychedelic art of the 1960s and 1970s, which found its inspiration in Mucha’s artistic universe.